catseye/Robin/README.markdown

 lambas -- they do not automatically evaluate their arguments.
 Function values are built on top of macros, using the built-in macro `eval`.

-Like [Erlang][], Robin is purely functional except for message-passing.
+Like Erlang, Robin is purely functional except for message-passing.
 That is, functions have no side-effects, with the single exception of being able to send messages to, and receive messages from, other processes.
 All facilities of the operating system are modelled as such processes.